What Is Aphasia? Learn about its Causes, Symptoms and Treatment

-Actor Bruce Willis was in the news this week when his family announced that the Hollywood star would step away from his acting career due to a diagnosis of aphasia.
+Actor Bruce Willis was in the news last year when his family announced that the Hollywood star would step away from his acting career due to a diagnosis of aphasia.
 This cognitive disorder affects about 2 million Americans and nearly 180,000 Americans acquire the disorder every year.
 Still, many people have never heard of it.

 Aphasia affects the part of the brain that processes language.
 It impairs the ability to speak and understand others and can leave a person unable to effectively communicate.
 While aphasia impedes a person’s ability to process language it does not affect intelligence.

 “Aphasia is a language disturbance,” says University Hospitals Brain Health and Memory Center Director Alan Lerner, MD.
 “It really is a problem with either comprehension or understanding of language, whether written or verbal, or expression – getting the words out.”